PathriVidyaPraveen/Spam-Email-Classifier/README.md

 Model Saving and Reuse :
 I used joblib for saving and re-using the model for new dataset.
+Model and Vectorizer are stored as .pkl files

 Report on testing the model on a completely new dataset :